mkpietrzyk/electronic-program-guide/README.md

 ### Project description

-Basic application using parallel ran scripts, showing an electronic program guide.
+Disclaimer: That was done basically in 12+ hours straight.

-For Demo purposes -
+Basic application using parallel ran scripts, showing an electronic program guide for specific date covered.